dustinblackman/Championify/README.md

 <a name="source" />
 ## Build From Source
-You must have iojs 2.3.1 installed on your system (thats what the version of Electron is using), git clone the repo and run the following in the root folder.
+You must have iojs 2.3.1 installed on your system (thats what Electron is using), git clone the repo and run the following in the root folder.

 ```console
 npm install -g gulp